cbirdlab/charybdis/README.md

 - **CombineAndCROP.sh:** Replaced by ClusterOTU.slurm
 - **determine_marker.sh:** Replaced by determine_marker.R

-## Convert BLAST database to VSEARCH
+## Convert BLAST database to VSEARCH database

 Create a VSEARCH-compatable FASTA from a BLAST database.